 Reclamation Courses Green Paper Presentations 2018 Plenary Presentations 2018 Conference Presentations 2017 Plenary Presentations 2017 Conference Presentations 2016 Plenary Presentations 2016 Conference Presentations 2015 Plenary Presentations 2015 Conference Presentations 2014 Conference Presentations 2013 Conference Presentations 2012 Conference Presentations

-( CLICK HERE for Ian's Biography)
+( CLICK HERE for Jennifer's Biography)

 Speaker: Dean Stanford Blade, University of Alberta

 Food choices made by an individual or family, by the manager of a school cafeteria, or buyers for grocery store chains are influenced by multiple factors that are much more complicated than the foods’ nutritional value and whether it tastes good.
 Factors such as ethnicity and culture, family preferences and lifestyle, ease of preparation, cost, local and global production patterns all impact food purchases and consumption.
 Government and global policies have overarching influence.
 Eating Well with Canada’s Food Guide has changed over time to reflect new nutrition knowledge but also the dynamic food environment in which we live.
 What principles have guided the newest version of Canada’s Food Guide and how does that translate into recommendations?
 In this presentation, the food environment will be defined in terms of a 4-A Framework (adequacy, acceptability, availability and accessibility) and Canada’s Food Guide.
 Implications for health and risks of chronic diseases such as diabetes will be examined.

 ( CLICK HERE for David's Biography.)